pH-7/Download-Simply-Videos-From-YouTube/readme.md

 Enter YouTube URL(s): https://www.youtube.com/watch?v=Hhb8ghB8lMg
 ```

+**For single videos, the script automatically optimizes the process by:**
+- ✨ Skipping the concurrent downloads prompt (not needed for single videos)
+- 🎯 Using streamlined single-threaded processing
+- 📁 Direct file placement in your chosen directory

 ### Multiple Videos Download 🆕
 You can download multiple videos simultaneously by entering URLs in various formats.
 The script intelligently parses different input methods: